RayDeeUx/ErysEdits/about.md

 ![demoSeven](raydeeux.erysedits/demoSeven.png&scale:0.75)

 - Hidden progress bar and percentage on unverified local levels
-- Force levels to stop music on death
 - Various keybinds to make navigating Geometry Dash feel a lot less repetive (Ctrl + S to save, Ctrl + R to refresh, Alt + Left/Right to navigate between layers with pages, Shift + Left/Right to go to the first or last page, etc)
 - Requiring Shift key to enter shops and vaults (to avoid changing menu loop music)
 - Disable Shake, Pulse, Area Tint, SFX, and Edit SFX triggers